nicholasbucher/ggcountymx/README.md

 ## Notes:
-  - Mexico's territory is defined by more than three million geografic points, file is to big to be stored in github.
+  - Mexico's territory is defined by more than three million geografic points, file weights 46mb, hence, **download might take longer than usual**.
+  - File is to big to be read on every function call, after loading library **always** load dataset to Enviroment `data(mxcounty)`.
-  - `resolution` parameter reduces the number of points
+  - `resolution` parameter reduces the percetage of points used.